uri-library-data-services/iassist-preview/content/blog/q-and-data-librarianship.md

-Question from Sarah Everts, Chemical & Engineering News: I\'m interested in the people who might consider a career trying to solve this problem.
+Question from Sarah Everts, Chemical & Engineering News: I'm interested in the people who might consider a career trying to solve this problem.
 What skills are required to handle this data?
 If someone gets training in digital science data storage (ie, to handle the tech side of things),